• Skip to primary navigation

-Vintage Beef Stew: this hearty, healthy, classic beef stew is a breeze to make in the slow-cooker.
+This Vintage Beef Stew recipe is hearty and healthy, and a breeze to make in the slow-cooker.

 Anyone who has read my blog for a while knows that I am not a Winter person.
 I need lots of comfort food to get me through to March...oh, let's be real.
 It's more like May before it feels like Spring in Wisconsin.